WindhoverLabs/juicer/README.md

 ## What is it? <a name="what_is_it"></a>
-juicer extracts structs, arrays, enumerations and intrinsic types(support for everything else is planned for the future, but it is not a priority at the moment) from executable elf files and stores them in a SQLite database.
+juicer extracts structs, arrays, enumerations, macros and intrinsic types(support for everything else is planned for the future, but it is not a priority at the moment) from executable elf files and stores them in a SQLite database.

 ### An Example
 Imagine we wrote some elf_file.cpp that looks like this.
 ```
 #include "stdint.h"

+#define ARRAY_1D_SIZE 2

 typedef struct
 {